public class KeyFilter extends Object

 filter.
 See string

-for information on how to specify a key
+representation in Key for information on how to specify a key

 segment value.